 Meet the five precincts of the Wet Tropics

-Pythagoreans may have been first humans to acknowledge the number six as having profound qualities but mother nature has always known six reigns supreme.
+Aristotle may have been one of the first to acknowledge the number five as having profound qualities – that the universe is made up of five elements – but mother nature has always known five reigns supreme.

-Insects have six legs, spiders have six eyes but most importantly, the World Heritage-listed Wet Tropics have five precincts – and there’s something very special about each and every one.
+We humans have five senses, five fingers and toes, but most importantly, the World Heritage-listed Wet Tropics covers five precincts – and there’s something very special about each and every one.

 From dry woodlands to misty mountains, the hardest decision you’ll make this year is which sort of World Heritage-listed Wet Tropics adventure is for you.